-- Remove from the oven, remove the foil (the edges will be soft) and allow to cool slightly.
+- Remove from the oven, carefully remove the foil (the edges will be soft) and allow to cool slightly.

 - Pour the filling into the pastry shell.
 Arrange the 3/4 cup of pecans on top in a decorative pattern.

 - Place the pie on a baking sheet (in case it bubbles over) and bake for 40 minutes until the center is set but still a little jiggly.
 Remove from the oven and allow to cool until set.